List of Catholic churches in Bohol: Calape

+Calape Church, commonly known as Saint Vincent Ferrer Church, was established in 1802.
+The neo-Gothic church was damaged by the 7.2-magnitude 2013 Bohol earthquake and restored in 2019.
+It was designated in 2023 as a National Cultural Treasure by the National Museum of the Philippines.

 Candijay

 The municipality of Candijay was established in 1879 together with its establishment as a separate parish under the Recollects.
-They left in 1898 because of the change of government, but returned at the request of the town and stayed till 1937.
+They left in 1898 because of the change of government but returned at the request of the town and stayed till 1937.

 The parish was put under the patronage of Saint Joseph whose feast day is May 19.
 The present Candijay Church is neogothic in style as evinced by its tower and windows.
 The church is made of concrete.
 The church recently added a portico in front.

 Clarin

 During the 2013 Bohol earthquake, the church of Clarin again collapsed leaving just the recently built bell tower and façade.

 Corella

 The municipality of Corella was established in the year 1884 and was named after the town of Corella in the province of Navarre, Spain.
 The parish of Corella was established by the Recollects led by Fr.
 Jose Cabanas.
 Its first parish priest, Fr.
 Felix Guillen, started the construction of a stone church in 1884.
 The church was dedicated to Nuestra Señora Del Villar (Our Lady of Villar), who is also the patron saint of Corella, Spain.
 The church was completed in 1886 under Fr.
 Nemesio Llorente.
 The convent and two stone school buildings were constructed under the direction of successive priests.
 The feast day of Nuestra Señora Del Villar of Corella, Bohol is 27 April, while in Corella, Spain, it is 15 days after Easter.
 The people of Corella are predominantly conservative Roman Catholic.

-Through the years the church became dilapidated and a new church was constructed in the year 1924 with the help of all parishioners.
+Through the years the church became dilapidated, and a new church was constructed in the year 1924 with the help of all parishioners.